mihailo1/starship/README.md

 - **Improved FCP & LCP**
 Even though lighthouse scores are good (4 hundreds), I would improve the FCP and LCP for better SEO and user experience.
 This can be achieved by optimizing images, lazy loading non-critical resources, and using a CDN for static assets.

+- **Avoid getWikipediaImage step**
+Populating launchesWithImages takes a lot of time.
+I would consider using CDN for images or a third-party service like Cloudinary to optimize image delivery.

 ## Questions